-Opening the unit, for whatever reason, could lead to damages that are not covered by the guarantee To avoid electrical shock, do not open the cabinet.
-Refer servicing to qualified personnel only.
-To prevent fire or shock hazard, do not expose your VAIO notebook to rain or moisture.
-Avoid using the modem during a severe electrical storm.
-Do not use the modem or a telephone to report a gas leak in the vicinity of the leak.
-To change the backup battery, please contact your nearest Sony Service Centre.
-Before you connect peripherals, turn off the computer and all peripherals.
-Connect the power cord only after connecting all cables.
-Turn on the computer only after turning off all peripherals.
-Do not move your computer while the system is in Standby mode.
-The magnetic properties of some objects can have serious consequences for your hard disk drive.
+- Opening the unit, for whatever reason, could lead to damages that are not covered by the guarantee. - To avoid electrical shock, do not open the cabinet.
+Refer servicing to qualified personnel only. - ☐ To prevent fire or shock hazard, do not expose your VAIO notebook to rain or moisture. - Avoid using the modem during a severe electrical storm. - □ Do not use the modem or a telephone to report a gas leak in the vicinity of the leak. - ☐ To change the backup battery, please contact your nearest Sony Service Centre. - □ Before you connect peripherals, turn off the computer and all peripherals. - Connect the power cord only after connecting all cables. - Turn on the computer only after turning off all peripherals. - The magnetic properties of some objects can have serious consequences for your hard disk drive.
 They can erase the data on the hard disk drive and cause the computer to malfunction.
-Do not place your computer near or on any objects which emit magnetic fields, mainly: □ TV sets □ Speakers □ Magnets □ Magnetic bracelets.
+Do not place your computer near or on any objects which emit magnetic fields, mainly: - TV sets

+- Speakers

+- Magnets

+- Magnetic bracelets.